EN

 Yes.
 Currency control applies to cross-border transactions between the Russian legal entity and the foreign company.
 For contracts of a certain size paid in foreign currency, it is required to arrange a "passport of a transaction" at the bank and subsequent reporting.

-Is the use of a nominal founder or director allowed when registering a company in Russia?
+Is the use of a nominal founder or director allowed under Russian company registration rules?

 Russian legislation does not prohibit the participation of nominal persons, but such structures increase risks regarding tax control and the legislation on beneficial owners.
 Although nominal schemes without real control and accounting are not encouraged by regulators, in practice, nominal services are quite common.

-Are there restrictions on foreign capital participation in Russian companies?
+Are there restrictions on foreign capital participation when registering a company in Russia?

 Yes, but only in specific regulated industries.
 For example, foreign citizens and companies cannot own more than 20% of Russian media companies, and there are restrictions on participation in strategic enterprises, defense, and certain types of subsoil use.
 In all other cases, 100% foreign participation is allowed.